Tax Sale Information

 - All property sales are “as is” without warrant or guarantee by the District of Mission.

-- The Local Government Act requires municipalities to advertise in a local paper not less than 3, or more than 10 days prior to the Tax Sale.
+- The Local Government Act requires municipalities to advertise in a local paper not less than three (3), or more than ten (10) days prior to the Tax Sale.

-- The legal description and street address must be published.
+- The property description and street address must be published.

-- To avoid your property being listed in this ad in the newspaper, your delinquent taxes must be paid approximately 2 weeks prior to the Tax Sale date.
+- To avoid your property being listed in this ad in the newspaper, your delinquent taxes must be paid approximately three (3) weeks (by September 5, 2014) prior to the Tax Sale date.

 - A public auction will be held at 10:00 am, on the last Monday in September each year in Council Chambers, City Hall.